 Please note: due to COVID-19, B.C.
 Vaccine Cards and/or masks may be required for entry to certain in-person events.

-FRIDAY TO SUNDAY: Imagine Van Gogh, an immersive exhibition featuring massive projections of the Dutch master's work, runs until October 31 at the Vancouver Convention Centre.
+FRIDAY TO SUNDAY: Imagine Picasso, an immersive exhibition featuring massive projections of the pioneering Spanish artist's work, is now running at the Vancouver Convention Centre.

 FRIDAY TO SUNDAY: GROWING FREEDOM: The instructions of Yoko Ono/The art of John and Yoko runs at the Vancouver Art Gallery until May 1, 2022.
 The exhibition is divided into two parts, the first of which delves into Ono’s artistic process, reflecting her radical and unconventional approach, and the second highlighting Ono and her deceased husband John Lennon’s collaborative art projects aimed at promoting peace.